lucaslehnert/rlutils/README.md

 rlutils is tested on python 3.7, 3.8, and 3.9.

-This package can be installed using pip:
+An older version of this package can be installed using pip:

 ```
 pip install rlutils